 is limited to four (or two, in Alumni Commons bedrooms).

-- At no time is it acceptable that a student be deprived of sleep, privacy or study
+- At no time is it acceptable that a student is deprived of sleep, privacy, or study

 accommodations due to the presence of a visitor or guest.
 If a student has a problem

 with a visitor or guest, the student is encouraged to inform the Residence Hall Director